Aigerimkrm/Mood-to-Movies/README.md

 It blends sentiment analysis, movie recommendations, and color psychology all in one fun experience!

 Instructions to how to run the code:
-1) download the folder
+1) Download the folder
 2) explain the whole terminal part
 3) exact lines of code to put (pip install -r requirements.txt , streamlit run app.py)

 How it works in general (distances parts, color palettes, percentage match comparison)

-screenshot of the output
+Screenshot of the output

 area for future exploration

+Credits: by...